kristy-games/Rock-Paper-Scissors/Resources/Text/PrivacyPolicy.md

 Contact Us

 If you have any questions or concerns regarding this Privacy Policy or your privacy rights, please contact us.
-By accessing or using KristyGames' services, you agree to the terms and conditions outlined in this Privacy Policy.
+By accessing or using The Company's services, you agree to the terms and conditions outlined in this Privacy Policy.
 If you do not agree with these terms, please discontinue the use of our services.

 1\.
 Introduction